oneclickvirt/6in4/README.md

 ## Attention

+### Tunnel Route Conflicts with Default Route

-1. Because some servers have default intranet IPV6 routes that conflict with the tunnel, you can use the following command to remove the default IPV6 routes.(The following commands should only be executed if you get an error when attaching and the attachment fails, otherwise do not execute the following commands lightly.)
+Because some servers have default intranet IPV6 routes that conflict with the tunnel, you can use the following command to remove the default IPV6 routes.(The following commands should only be executed if you get an error when attaching and the attachment fails, otherwise do not execute the following commands lightly.)

 ```
 default_route=$(ip -6 route show | awk '/default via/{print $3}') && [ -n "$default_route" ] && ip -6 route del default via $default_route dev eth0